-The interview with Erik, the Australian naked hiker, was one of the first articles published at the official launching of Pipeaway website, on March 28th, 2017.
-It also stayed one of the most intriguing materials to read until today!
+The interview with Erik, the Australian naked hiker, was one of the first articles published at the official launching of the Pipeaway website, on March 28th, 2017.
+It also remains one of the most intriguing materials to read until today!

 The flight seat should never be assigned to you by pure chance!
 This article, in which I explain why do I prefer the last row over any other (OK, I might reconsider it if they would offer me the business class seat as an alternative), has attracted thousands of your eyes.

 Japan is full of fantastic traditional festivals, and Kanamara Matsuri in Kawasaki is undoubtedly one of those!
 This Shinto feast includes the street procession with giant phalluses and different penis-shaped delicacies for your mouth to enjoy!